dougeby/IntuneDocs/InTuneDocs/DeployUse/android-for-work.md

 If you are using EAS conditional access for an Android for Work devices, you must use either the Gmail or Nine Work email app.
 The Microsoft Outlook for Android app, or any other email app that uses modern authentication via ADAL, is also supported.
 Learn more about [Email profiles for company email](configure-access-to-corporate-email-using-email-profiles-with-microsoft-intune.md).

-## App restriction policies
+## Mobile app management policies

-Restriction policies applied to apps enabled for mobile application management are fully supported in the work profile and in the personal profile.
+Restriction policies applied to apps enabled for mobile application management (MAM) are fully supported in the work profile and in the personal profile.
 You can configure restriction policy for mobile application management without enrollment by using the [Azure console](https://portal.azure.com) (https://portal.azure.com).
 Learn more about [Compliance policy settings](afw-compliance-policy-settings-in-microsoft-intune.md).
+For more information, see [mobile app management policies](protect-app-data-using-mobile-app-management-policies-with-microsoft-intune.md).

 ## VPN profiles